joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 In cplace, Spring controllers can be defined just like standard Spring controllers, including `@RequestMapping`, `@PathVariable`, `@RequestParam`, `@ResponseStatus` and many more things.
 There is only speciality to cplace, however.
-*cplace Spring controller classes must be annotated with `@CplaceRequestMapping` and the annotations `path` attribute must be set to your plugins qualified name:
+*cplace Spring controller classes must be annotated with `@CplaceRequestMapping` and the annotations `path` attribute must have your plugins qualified name as first element:

 ```Java
 @RestController